elastic/apm-pipeline-library/.ci/jobDSL/README.md

 # Create a new Folder

-In the `.ci/jobDSL/jobs/folders.groovy` file we have defined all the folders we need in the CI.
+In the `.ci/jobDSL/jobs/folder.groovy` file we have defined all the folders we need in the CI.
 Each folder has a definition like the following.
+They should be in order of creation.

 ```
+folder('folder-parent') {
+  displayName('My parent folder')
+  description('Test parent folder.')
+}

 folder('folder-parent/my-new-folder') {
   displayName('My new folder')
   description('Test new folder.')